Two Brothers Rocks

-The Two Brothers Rocks (Italian: Scoglio Due Fratelli; Sicilian I Ru' Frati) are a rock formation in the Ionian sea to the north-east of Syracuse in Sicily.
+The Two Brothers Rocks (Italian: Scoglio Due Fratelli; Sicilian I Ru' Frati) are a rock formation in the Ionian Sea to the north-east of Syracuse in Sicily.

 Geography

 The two rocks are located between the districts of Grottasanta, Mazzarona and Tunis Avenue, in a bay called "Coast of Piliceddi".
-The coasts in the area are jagged, except a small beach formed by the disintegration of the rocks.
+The coasts in the area are jagged, except for a small beach formed by the disintegration of the rocks.
 The depth of the sea does not exceed 20 meters.